aws/secrets-store-csi-driver-provider-aws/README.md

 * preferredAddressType: An optional field that specifies the preferred IP address type for Pod Identity Agent endpoint communication.
 The field is only applicable when using EKS Pod Identity feature and will be ignored when using IAM Roles for Service Accounts.Values are case-insensitive.
 Valid values are:
   - "ipv4", "IPv4", or "IPV4" - Force the use of Pod Identity Agent IPv4 endpoint
   - "ipv6", "IPv6", or "IPV6" - Force the use of Pod Identity Agent IPv6 endpoint
-  - not specified or any other value - Use auto endpoint selection, trying IPv4 endpoint first and falling back to IPv6 endpoint if IPv4 fails
+  - not specified - Use auto endpoint selection, trying IPv4 endpoint first and falling back to IPv6 endpoint if IPv4 fails

 The primary objects field of the SecretProviderClass can contain the following sub-fields:
 * objectName: This field is required.
 It specifies the name of the secret or parameter to be fetched.
 For Secrets Manager this is the [SecretId](https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_GetSecretValue.html#API_GetSecretValue_RequestParameters) parameter and can be either the friendly name or full ARN of the secret.
 For SSM Parameter Store, this is the [Name](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetParameter.html#API_GetParameter_RequestParameters) of the parameter and can be either the name or full ARN of the parameter.